Policies & Procedures

 Administering prescription medication

-When a child requires medication to be administered staff must record the child’s name and the time the medication needs to be administered and ensure all staff working within that room are aware of this.
+When a child requires medication to be administered, staff must record the child’s name and the time the medication needs to be administered on the kinderzimmer app and ensure all staff working within that room are aware of this as well as the Head of Nursery.
 When the medication is administered the medication form is signed immediately after.
 Other staff will be made aware that the medication has been administered.

 Signing it Off

-The member of staff who administers the medication must complete and sign the medication record sheet and a second staff member must witness the administration of the medication and sign the form also.
+The member of staff who administers the medication must complete and sign the medication record on the kinderzimmer app and a second staff member must witness the administration of the medication and sign the form also.
 This must be done IMMEDIATELY after administering the medication.
-The parent/carer must then sign the medication form when collecting their child.
-A separate medication form will be used for each child to maintain confidentiality.
-Once complete, these medication forms will be filed in the child’s file.
-This routine applies to Calpol as well as prescription medications.
+The parent/carer must then sign the medication form when collecting their child and must be signed before the child leaves the setting.

 Administering Calpol